OWASP/CheatSheetSeries/cheatsheets/Logging_Cheat_Sheet.md

 ## Purpose

-Application logging should be always be included for security events.
+Application logging should always be included for security events.
 Application logs are invaluable data for:

 - Identifying security incidents
 - Monitoring policy violations